 The state of Uttarakhand (meaning the Northern State) was carved out of Uttar Pradesh to become the 27th state of the Republic of India in the year 2000.
 It is also often referred to as the Land of the Gods, mainly due to the many Hindu temples and holy cities; some of which are the most auspicious pilgrimages for Hindus, found in the state.

-Tourism in Uttarakhand largely falls under three categories; leisure, adventure and religious.
+Tourism in Uttarakhand largely falls under three categories; leisure, adventure and religion.
 Uttarakhand is the choicest location in India for holidays, simply because of the stunning panoramic views that the state offers.
-There are many hill stations which see a heavy footfall of domestic and international tourists every year.
+There are many hill stations that see a heavy footfall of domestic and international tourists every year.

-Haridwar: One of the seven holiest cities for Hindus, its name means ‘The Gateway to the Gods’.
+One of the seven holiest cities for Hindus, its name means ‘The Gateway to the Gods’.
 It is widely believed that the Gods left their footprint here.
-Haridwar sits on the banks of the Holy Ganga River and on its ghats, pilgrims gather in throngs to take a ceremonial bath, to conduct last rites of their loved ones and float diyas or lamps in offering to the lords.
+Haridwar sits on the banks of the holy Ganga River and on its ghats, pilgrims gather in throngs to take a ceremonial bath, to conduct last rites of their loved ones and float Diyas or lamps in offering to the lords.

-Auli: A great winter resort, Auli has a 3 kilometre long skiing slope ranging from a height of 2519 m to 3049 m.
+A great winter resort, Auli has a 3-kilometre long skiing slope ranging from a height of 2519 m to 3049 m.
 The Auli resort is run by Garhwal Mandal Vikas Nigam, which maintains snow beaters that ensure that the slope is fit for skiing at all times.
 It also has a 500 m long ski lift that carries skiers back to the slope top.

 Other than the above mentioned places, destinations like Pauri, Chopta, Chakrata, Kasauli, Almora, Ranikhet, Binsar, Mukteshwar, Jageshwar, Jim Corbett National Park and Bhimtal are also extremely popular tourist destinations.